PhilGanney/btnCode/README.md

  - You are physically able to type at a reasonable speed
  - Knowing what to type, comes quickly to you for that particular language

-I am building btnCode to be the next best thing when a condition above is false, to be used alongside existing tools and editors.
+I am building btnCode to be the next best thing when a condition above is false; another tool in your developer toolkit, to be used alongside existing tools and editors.
 Early stage focus is on assisting productivity when non-fluent in a language, with the UI working much like a reference, but with buttons that put a matching code snippet into the editor.

 I have also put some time into making the editor usable on phones.
 Now btnCode.com is a good way to think through ideas wherever they strike.